Joshi-Projects/Legal-Ops-Digital-Transformation-Toolkit/README.md

 At **Flink GmbH**, I supported daily operations across two Berlin hubs handling **700–1,000 daily orders**, working closely with teams across operations, riders, customer support, and internal stakeholders.

-I hold a **Global MBA in Project Management** and am currently transitioning toward **Legal Operations**, with a strong interest in how legal teams can improve service delivery through:
+I hold a **Global MBA in Project Management** and am currently transitioning toward **Fintech - Operations**, with a strong interest in how teams can improve service delivery through:

 * ⚙️ Workflow automation
 * 📊 KPI dashboards and reporting